rizwan0110/JobSearch_Agent/README.md

 Job seekers often spend a lot of time reading job descriptions to check if a job is a good match.
 This becomes difficult when there are many job postings every day.
 This project is an AI-based system that helps candidates find relevant jobs more easily.

-The system fetches related job postings (AI roles in my case), filters out irrelevant roles, evaluates the remaining jobs using a local AI model, and sends the best matches by email.
+The system fetches related job postings (AI roles in my case), filters out irrelevant roles, evaluates the remaining jobs using an AI model, and sends the best matches by email.

 My goal in building this project is to: